SankalpPyFever333/Floofy/README.md

 > 🐾 Floofy is a vibrant platform for pet lovers to share moments, explore services, and connect with a like-minded community.

+> ⚠️ **Note:**
+> This project is hosted on Render's free tier.
+The **backend server may take 3–4 minutes to wake up** after a period of inactivity.
+> Please be patient — the app will load shortly once the server is up and running. 🚀